apache/nuttx/configs/README.txt

 	<board-name>
+	|-- include/
 	|-- Make.defs
 	|-- defconfig
 	`-- setenv.sh

 Summary of Files
 ^^^^^^^^^^^^^^^^

+include/ -- This directoy contains board specific header files.
+This directory will be linked as include/arch/board at configuration time and can be included via '#include <arch/board/header.h>'.
+These header file can only be included by files in arch/<arch-name>include/ and arch/<arch-name>/src

 Make.defs -- This makefile fragment provides architecture and tool-specific build options.
 It will be included by all other